yuuuuzhang/DeepCPP/README.md

 DeepCPP.ipynb -- user interface.
 ```
 ### rawdata folder:
-This folder contains Two new human test datasets in [1].
+This folder contains the new sORF human test datasets in [1].

 ### input_files folder:
 18 models:\